influxdata/docs-v2/content/enterprise_influxdb/v1/features/_index.md

 InfluxDB Enterprise can also use [LDAP for managing authentication](/enterprise_influxdb/v1/administration/manage/security/ldap/).

-For FIPS compliance, InfluxDB Enterprise password hashing alogrithms are configurable.
+For FIPS compliance, InfluxDB Enterprise password hashing algorithms are configurable.

 {{% note %}}
 Kapacitor OSS can also delegate its LDAP and security setup to InfluxDB Enterprise.